Pine Taiapa

 Pineamine "Pine" Taiapa (1901–1972) was a notable New Zealand wood carver, farmer, rehabilitation officer, writer and genealogist.
 He was one of the first students of the School of Māori Arts in Rotorua under Āpirana Ngata.
-As a carver he was part of over ninety-nine wharenui (Māori meeting houses) around Aotearoa New Zealand.
+As a carver he was part of over ninety-nine wharenui (Māori meeting houses) around New Zealand.

 Biography

 Taiapa was born in Tikitiki, East Coast, New Zealand in 1901, to Tamati Taiapa and Maraea Iritawa Taiapa (née Potae).
-Of Māori descent, he identified with the Ngati Porou iwi.
+Of Māori descent, he identified with the Ngāti Porou iwi.
 His secondary school education was at Te Aute College in Hawkes Bay.

 His earliest carving teacher was master-carver Hone Ngatoto who invited him to work alongside him on the Tikitiki War Memorial Church.
 The building of this memorial St Mary's church in Tikitiki was instigated by Ngāti Porou leader Āpirana Ngata in the early 1920s and is regarded as 'one of the most beautiful Māori churches in New Zealand'.

 Taiapa went on to be one of the first students under Āpirana Ngata at the School of Māori Arts in Rotorua in 1927 which became the New Zealand Māori Arts and Crafts Institute.
 Between 1947 and 1940 Taiapa worked on over sixty wharenui (meeting houses).
 Taiapa was then a soldier in World War II, part of the Māori Battalion.
 On his return he went back to carving and worked on a further thirty-nine wharenui.

 Personal life and death

 He married Mereaira Te Ruawai Taiapa, by whom he had a child.
-His younger brother Hone Taiapa was also a carver.
-He died in Tikitiki on the 9th of February 1972, age 70.
+His younger brother Hōne Taiapa was also a carver.
+He died in Tikitiki on 9 February 1972, age 70.